MicrosoftDocs/customer-insights/ci-docs/predict-product-recommendation.md

 - **Key recommendation factors:** The model uses the customers' transaction history to make product recommendations.
 It learns patterns based on past purchases and finds similarities between customers and products.
 These similarities are then utilized to generate product recommendations.
   The following factors could influence a product recommendation generated by the model.
-  - **Past transactions**: A product was recommended based on past purchase patterns in the past were utilized to generate product recommendations.
+  - **Past transactions**: A recommended product was based on past purchase patterns.
 For example, the model can recommend a *Surface Arc Mouse* if someone recently purchased a *Surface Book 3* and a *Surface Pen*.
 The model learned that historically, many customers had purchased a *Surface Arc Mouse* after purchasing a *Surface Book 3* and a *Surface Pen*.
   - **Customer similarity**: A recommended product was historically purchased by other customers who show similar purchase patterns.
 For example, John was recommended *Surface Headphones 2* because Jennifer and Brad recently purchased *Surface Headphones 2*.
 The model believes John is similar to Jennifer and Brad because they have historically had similar purchase patterns.
   - **Product similarity**: A recommended product is similar to other products that the customer had previously purchased.
 The model considers two products to be similar if they were bought together or by similar customers.
 For example, someone gets a recommendation for a *USB Storage Drive* because they previously purchased a *USB-C to USB Adapter* and the model believes that *USB Storage Drive* is similar to *USB-C to USB Adapter* based on historical purchase patterns.